 Recover SD Card Before Formatting

 In some cases, you need to format the SD card because it runs into errors, and formatting is an effective way to remove the error.
 But formatting will lead to data loss, so you must be wondering: is there a way to save data on the SD card before formatting.
-Here we would like to suggest using MiniTool Power Data Recovery to do this job, which scans deep and is very easy to operate.
+Here we would like to suggest using the data recovery feature of MiniTool Partition Wizard to do this job, which scans deep and is very easy to operate.

-MiniTool Power Data Recovery is a data recovery tool for Windows users.
+Data recovery of MiniTool Partition Wizard is a great data recovery tool for Windows users.
 No matter you want to recover lost/deleted files form Recycle Bin, formatted hard drives, or damaged hard drives, it offers the best solution to save your effort.
 As to how to restore data from damaged SD card, it is easy to complete.

 Step 1.
-Connect SD card to your PC.
+Connect SD card to your PC (you may need a SD card reader to help the connection).

 Step 2.
-Install and launch MiniTool Power Data Recovery.
+Install and launch this data recovery product.

 Step 3.
 Select the best data recovery module.